NathanDeodato/Battle-Py/README.md

 ## 🗂 Project description

 <p>
-	A battle RPG, in which you choose your warrior class, and fight your machine.
+	A battle Text, in which you choose your warrior class, and fight your machine.
 The battle is formed by rounds, and is based on the attributes of each warrior class.
     <h4 align="center">-- Atributos --</h4>

     Warrior = HP80 / ATK26 / DEF20 / VEL22